heroku-examples/slack-approval-app/WORKSHOP_GUIDE.md

 - ✅ A computer with internet access
 - ✅ A GitHub account (free)
-- ✅ A Heroku account (free tier works)
+- ✅ A Heroku account
 - ✅ A Slack account (we'll create a Sandbox workspace)
 - ✅ Git installed on your computer
 - ✅ Heroku CLI installed ([download here](https://devcenter.heroku.com/articles/heroku-cli))